arrow-kt/arrow/kategory-docs/docs/docs/effects/io/README.md

 ### unsafeRunTimed

-To be use with SEVERE CAUTION, it runs `IO` synchronously and returns an `Option<A>` blocking the current thread.
+To be used with SEVERE CAUTION, it runs `IO` synchronously and returns an `Option<A>` blocking the current thread.
 It requires a timeout parameter.
 If the any non-blocking operation performed inside `IO` lasts longer than the timeout, `unsafeRunSyncTimed` returns `None`.

 If your program has crashed, this function call is a good suspect.
 To avoid crashing use `attempt()` first.